Meningitis and MMR - Awareness and Vaccination

-A new MenACWY vaccination has been introduced from August 2015, offering protection against four different causes of meningitis and septicaemia - meningococcal (Men) A, C, W, and Y diseases.
+A MenACWY vaccination offers protection against four different causes of meningitis and septicaemia - meningococcal (Men) A, C, W, and Y diseases.

 It is available to all first-time university entrants up to 25 years of age, including international students.
 If you have not yet had this vaccination, we recommend you request the vaccination from your GP.

 Measles, mumps and rubella (MMR) are diseases that can have serious complications, so it is important that you make sure you are protected by checking your immunisation history and arranging MMR vaccinations, if necessary.
 Even a mild case of the disease may disrupt studies for a length of time.
 The two-dose vaccination is very effective in preventing the disease.

 The Department of Health and Public Health England recommend that students have adequate immunity to mumps and measles.
 Please check with your parents and/or home doctor whether you have received two doses of the MMR vaccine.
 If not, please ask your doctor to complete your immunisation.

 To be protected effectively you should have had two doses of the vaccine.
 The MMR vaccine protects against all three diseases and vaccination is free.

 International students may not be fully immunised against measles, mumps and rubella or be protected against meningitis C.